Tonga's Timeless Treasures: A Two-Week Island Odyssey

 Morning

-Flight back to Tongatapu
+Flight to Tongatapu

 Lunch